dataform-co/dataform/content/docs/getting-started-tutorial/building-your-data-model.md

 3. Define the dataset:

-- To create your table you're going to be using the below query which joins orders information from Shopify, payment details from Stripe and also applies some filters to the data:
+- To create your table use the below query which joins orders information from Shopify, payment details from Stripe and also applies some filters to the data:

 ```sql
 SELECT